pimittens/pims/README.md

 ## Planned Features

+* 4th job advancement is not implemented yet for bots.
+Currently they will become inactive if they reach lv 119.
 * Bot modes: bosses, socializing (hang out in Henesys, maybe play minigames).
 * More realistic bot actions (movement and attacks).
 Currently bots ignore footholds/ladders/jumping since this is too much work, and packets are sometimes sent too quickly.
 * Bots creating/joining guilds.